frconor-ebook/meditations/_posts/2025-04-21-easter-joy.md

 We can find great joy at beginning again, starting over.
 Easter Monday and Easter Tuesday must have been a whole new beginning, for Our Lady and the other apostles with her will begin to spread this joy, and begin to grasp it a little more.
 It takes until Pentecost when the apostles fully grasp that joy.

-Joy is a gift of the Holy Spirit, one of the fruits of the Holy Spirit in our soul (Gal 5:22).
+Joy is a gift of the Holy Spirit, one of the fruits of the Holy Spirit in our soul (Gal.
+5:22).
 It's something that other people should notice, because we are the prodigal child (Luke 15:11-32) many times each day, coming back to the tabernacle, turning again to Our Lord with our presence of God.

 We rediscover that joy.
 With the passage of time, we come to realize more and more that created things are powerless to satisfy our hunger for happiness.
 We have been made for happiness, and in our Christian vocation, we have found "the pearl of great price" (Matt.
 13:45-46).